Close

 • Social media analytics

-• Statistical techniques and the basic quantitative methods used in business entities
+• Statistical techniques and quantitative methods used in business entities

 • Artificial intelligence and machine learning